nenjotsu/me/content/posts/lagging-vs-leading-indicators-what-they-really-tell-you-about-the-market/index.md

 Let’s break them down with examples, categories, and when to use each.

-## The Conflict: Why So Many Strategies Fail to Time the Market
+## Why So Many Strategies Fail to Time the Market

 Traders often build systems that “work on paper” — but fail in real markets.
 Why?